smallstep/docs-old/step-cli/reference/certificate/inspect/index.md

 - **directory**: Relative or full path to a directory.
 Every PEM encoded certificate from each file in the directory will be used for path validation.

+**--servername**=`value`
+TLS Server Name Indication that should be sent to request a specific certificate from the server.

 **--bundle**
 Print all certificates in the order in which they appear in the bundle.
 If the output format is 'json' then output a list of certificates, even if